dputhier/pygtftk/docs/source/ologram.rst

   my_algorithm.process(flags_matrix)
   # See code block above for a MODL example

 The resulting flags_matrix is a NumPy array that can be edited, and on which MODL can be run.

-Since the results of MODL only depend on the true intersections and not on the shuffles, you can run MODL with 1 shuffle or on a manually computed matrix as above to pre-select interesting combinations, and then run the full analysis on many shuffles.
-We then recommend selecting the combinations that interest you in the resulting tsv file, using MODL's selection as a starting point and adding or removing some combinations based on your own needs (eg. adding all the highest fold changes, or all particular combinations containing the Transcription Factor X that you are studying).

 It is also possible to run any itemset miner you wish on this matrix.
 An implementation of apriori is provided in the `pygtftk.stats.intersect.modl.apriori.Apriori` class.

+Note that by definition, in this intersections' matrix only regions where at least two sets are open are given.
+Regions where a single set was open will not be present.
+If you want a matrix of all contiguous elements where at least one set is open, and not just intersections, you may opt to instead use as "query" (bedA) a BED file covering all the chromosomes in the genome (e.g. if your genome has only 2 chromosomes of length 100 each, this "query" file would be "chr1 0 100 \n chr2 0 100").
+To have predictable binning based on length in the final matrix instead of one line per intersection, you may also subdivide fake "query "chr1 0 100" region into bins of, say, 10 bp instead: "chr1 0 10 \n chr1 11 20\n ...".

+Since the results of MODL only depend on the true intersections and not on the shuffles, you can run also MODL with 1 shuffle or on a manually computed matrix as above to pre-select interesting combinations, and then run the full analysis on many shuffles.
+We then recommend selecting the combinations that interest you in the resulting tsv file, using MODL's selection as a starting point and adding or removing some combinations based on your own needs (eg. adding all the highest fold changes, or all particular combinations containing the Transcription Factor X that you are studying).

 ologram_merge_stats